mariogusman/Funfit/README.md

 - [SQLite3](https://www.sqlite.org/index.html/) - SQLite is a relational database management system pre-built into Django.
 - [Gitpod](https://www.gitpod.io/) - Online IDE used to developed the project.
 - [Favicon.io](https://favicon.io/favicon-converter/) - Used to convert image to Favicon.
-- [Am I Responsive](http://ami.responsivedesign.is/?url=http%3A%2F%2Fms3-keto-recipes.herokuapp.com%2Frecipes%2F60c3445a59caadfa8d633b29) - To generate the demo image for this project.

 # Testing
 ## Validators